Pyt-logo

 What will your money get you?

-RM1 polymer note has the traditional Wau Bulan which is a moon-kite with intricate floral motifs.
+RM1 polymer note has the traditional Wau Bulan, which is a moon-kite with intricate floral motifs.
 It is popular in the Kelantan state.
 It is a traditional symbol widely known in Malaysia.
-One can get Malaysian Kuih (a cake made with coconut, rice, or tapioca flour) or a cup of Kopi ‘O’ (black coffee) at the local coffee shop which is also known as Kopitiam.
+One can get Malaysian Kuih (a cake made with coconut, rice, or tapioca flour) or a cup of Kopi ‘O’ (black coffee) at the local coffee shop, which is also known as Kopitiam.
 In short, this currency is basically used to purchase snacks.

 RM5

 With RM5, you can get a bowl of laksa (noodles in soup) at the local coffee shop.
-A plate of tomato rice and vegetable can also be purchased at the Mamak stall with this currency.
+A plate of tomato rice and vegetables can also be purchased at the Mamak stall with this currency.
 School kids get RM5 as their daily pocket money.

 RM10

 Find RM10 notes with the image of the largest flower in the world, the Rafflesia.
-This parasitic flowering plant which can grow about 100 centimetres in diameter is often found in Malaysian Borneo.
+This parasitic flowering plant, which can grow about 100 centimetres in diameter, is often found in Malaysian Borneo.

 With RM10, one can afford to buy a good meal from any local coffee shop.
-A perfectly-foamed cappuccino from any of the trendy city cafes can also be bought with RM10.
+A perfectly foamed cappuccino from any of the trendy city cafes can also be bought with RM10.

 RM20

 RM20 was recently introduced in the year 2012.
 This note pictures two native sea turtles, the Hawksbill and Leatherback turtles.
-One can ideally watch movies with a bottle of water with RM20.
+One can ideally watch movies with a bottle of water with RM 20.
 However, this currency is not enough for popcorn.

 RM50